Hoatzin Facts

 Related Articles

-Source: http://bit.ly/1riWOLw Photographer: Kate from UK CC License: https://bit.ly/3hXN6Re
+Source: http://bit.ly/1riWOLw Photo: Kate from UK CCL: https://bit.ly/3hXN6Re

 Hoatzin Physical Description

 The neck of this scientifically magnificent bird grows elongated, and the head stays relatively small.
 The face iself, though, appears devoid of feathers.
 The species also remains noted for its bright maroon colored eyes.
-Atop the head sits a large spiky crest.
+Atop the head also sits a fairly large spiky crest.

 The tail also grows long and broad, while the wings and back typically show a dark shade of brown.
-The underside most frequently displays combinations of off-white and chestnut in color, making for a remarkably striking appearance for the animal.
+The underside most frequently displays striking combinations of off-white and chestnut in color, making for a remarkably striking appearance for the animal.

 - Kingdom: Animalia